Jets open Region 2 season with Bucks

-NOC Enid begins “Phase Two’’ of its baseball season Wednesday when the Jets host UA-Rich Mountain in a 1 p.m. doubleheader to open the Region 2 season.
+ENID, Okla. — NOC Enid begins “Phase Two" of its baseball season Wednesday when the Jets host UA-Rich Mountain in a 1 p.m. doubleheader to open the Region 2 season.

 The Jets, 9-10 overall, enter the conference season with a five-game winning streak.
 UA-Rich Mountain is 5-7.